-To investigate the dynamic effects of fee for service health insurance, I study the single largest change in health insurance coverage in American history: the introduction of Medicare in 1965.
-Medicare provides public health insurance coverage to all individuals over age 65; starting in 1973, it also covered the disabled.
-Prior to its introduction, health insurance coverage for the elderly was minimal (see e.g.
+To investigate the dynamic effects of fee for service health insurance, I study the single largest change in health insurance in American history: the introduction of Medicare in 1965.
+Medicare provides public health insurance coverage to all individuals over age 65 and the disabled.
+Prior to its introduction, health insurance coverage for the elderly was minimal (see e.g. Greenfield, 1966; Stevens and Stevens

-Greenfield, 1966; Stevens and Stevens 1974).
+1974).
 After its introduction, real per capita health expenditures grew rapidly (National Center for Health Statistics, 2002).
 Today, the Medicare program annually spends over \$260 billion (about 17 percent of all health expenditures and 2 percent of GDP) and provides health insurance coverage to 40 million people (National Center for Health Statistics 2002, US Congress 2000).